sonata-project/SonataAdminBundle/docs/cookbook/recipe_customizing_a_mosaic_list.rst

              </call>
         </service>

 The ``list_outer_rows_mosaic.html.twig`` is the name of one mosaic's tile.
-You should also extend the template and overwrite the default blocks availables.
+You should also extend the template and overwrite the default blocks available.

 .. code-block:: jinja